NextronSystems/thor-manual/usage/scoring-system.rst

 "checkFilename()" sub check accumulates the score of all matches and returns a single total score.
 It is possible that many different filename signatures have matched on that string but only one match with a total score is reported.
-This is an exception to the behavior set out in chapter 14.2 that states that only the "FileScan" module accumulates scores.
+This is an exception to the usual behavior where only the "FileScan" module accumulates scores.

 Filename IOC Matching in String Check Example
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^